edoardo8uni/mp_-downloader/README.md

     1) create a file.txt in the same folder of the python script and write YouTube urls (one for each line)
     2) create 2 directory (audio_file, video_file)

-main
-  scipt.py
-  audio_file
-  video_file
-  file.txt

-now personalize the script changing video and audio path that refears to audio_file and video_file
+now personalize the script changing audio_path and video_path that refears to audio_file folder and video_file folder